Vandenberg Space Launch Complex 6: History

+Space Shuttle (1972–1989)

+No Space shuttles were launched from SLC-6.
 With plans of launching civilian and military equatorial space shuttle flights from Kennedy Space Center (KSC) and military polar orbit flights from Vandenberg, NASA and the Air Force looked at different sites for launching the shuttle, finally deciding upon SLC-6, due to its dedicated crewed spaceflight role that was left over from the canceled MOL/Titan program.

 In 1972, Vandenberg AFB was chosen as the western launch site for Air Force shuttle launches.
 Use of SLC-6 was approved in 1975, and re-construction of the former MOL launch facility occurred between January 1979 and July 1986 as SLC-6 was rebuilt to accommodate the space shuttle.

 There were several reasons for using SLC-6: